New hunters can get firearm and ammunition tips at three MDC virtual programs in October

 company-wide career fair at all 115 stores across Missouri, Illinois, Indiana and

-Wisconsin on Thursday, June 8.
+Wisconsin on Thursday, September 28.
 Schnucks plans to hire for a variety of

-positions offering flexible schedules and locations, career advancement, the option to
+positions offering flexible schedules, career advancement, the option to be

 Part-time positions and full-time department manager positions (at select

 locations) are also available.

 Note: To expedite the process, prospective teammates planning to attend the fair

 should visit www.schnucks.com/careers and complete the online application

 Founded in St. Louis in 1939, Schnuck Markets, Inc. is a third and fourth generation, family-owned

 grocery retailer committed to nourishing people’s lives.
 Schnucks operates 115 stores, serving